Accommodation COVID-19 FAQs

-We understand that circumstances can sometimes change and we have extended the acceptance period to 7 days so that you have a full week to decide whether to accept any offer of university-owned accommodation made to you.
+We understand that circumstances can sometimes change.
+We have extended the acceptance period to 7 days so that you have a full week to decide whether to accept any offer of university-owned accommodation made to you.

-Please note that partner halls will have their own booking and cancellation policies.
+Please note that partner accommodation will have their own booking and cancellation policies.

-As standard, we have 3 installment dates which are timed to coincide with student loans being paid to students – 1st October, 15th January, 30th April.
+As standard, we have three instalment dates which are timed to coincide with student loans being paid to students – 1 October 2021, 15 January 2022, and 30 April 2022.
 Individual payment plans can be arranged upon request.
 Please email email@example.com for help.
 Please also refer to our How to Pay page for more details.

-The policies outlined in these FAQs, our webpages and our Licence to Occupy (contract) apply to ALL students regardless of:
+The policies outlined in these FAQs, our webpages and our Licence to Occupy (contract) apply to ALL students in university-owned accommodation regardless of:

 - Nationality or international status